(Note: Updates to the construction process can be found on the second half of this post.)

 With large thanks to Ross Enamait (of RossTraining.com), the video quickly went viral as he found my video and posted it on his website.
 You can see his post HERE, where he discusses his experience using my video to make his own, and some of the tweaks he has personally made to make it even more excellent.

-If I knew how popular it would become (currently it has over 247,000 views), I probably would have spiced up the video a bit, maybe by wearing a Speedo or something.
-Who knows?
+If I knew how often it would be looked at (currently it has over 247,000 views), I probably would have spiced up the video a bit, maybe by wearing a Speedo or something.
+Who knows.
+Either way, I’m really glad so many people have been aided by it.

 Anyway, I realized I’ve never shared it here on SAPTstrength, so I thought it may be handy for some of you reading that want one in your equipment stash but don’t want to spend the money buying it from a commercial supplier.